Key Takeaways

 Mortgage rates are tied to inflation, another massive contributing factor to the affordability of housing and the state of housing markets in general.
 Inflation has increased the cost of living for many across the U.S., including in North Dakota.
 This means fewer people can truly afford to limit housing costs to less than 30% of their monthly income.

-However, as mentioned earlier, North Dakota has an extremely low cost of living compared to the rest of the U.S. Thus, this doesn’t pose as great of a problem here because of the low prices on groceries, utilities, gas, and housing.
+However, as mentioned earlier, North Dakota has an extremely low cost of living compared to the rest of the U.S. Thus, this doesn’t pose as great of a problem here because of the low prices on groceries, utilities, gas, and housing in 2026.

 Population Changes and Demographics